 For this bio, I do know what I’m doing.
 I helped build a successful recruitment marketing agency, and now I’ve decided to follow my passion: Helping food and beverage companies reach their audience faster, smarter and with better content and creative.
 I’ve spent 18 years preparing myself to write this bio.
 I’d love to tell you about what we’re working on.

-In the last year since I have started my journey with Keith and Jonathan, I have traveled the country, broke bread with James Beard Award winners and shot-gunned beers with some of the most recognized brewers in the country.
+Since starting my journey with Brightly creative., I have traveled the country, broke bread with James Beard Award winners and shot-gunned beers with some of the most recognized brewers in the country.
 All while hanging out with my best new friends: honey bees.
+You could say I have a pretty sweet gig.

 A few things you should know about me and my job.
 1. Bless Paul Rand.
 2. Web fonts saved my life.
 3. NEVER trust a creative without giant eyeglasses (and I mean about anything).
 I’m the one who comes up with, "Yeah, we love it, but we could never do that."
 We want to challenge our clients to reimagine their brands, break out of the mold and define themselves in a crowded marketplace.